frenck/spook/documentation/integrations/homeassistant.md

 {term}`Blueprints <blueprint>` collect.
 You import one to try it, decide against it, and it stays.
 Spook raises a repair issue for a blueprint that no automation or script uses.

-A blueprint whose file was added or changed in the last day is left alone, so importing one and setting it up a few minutes later does not earn you an instant repair issue for your trouble.

 The raised issue is fixable: Spook can remove the blueprint for you.

 ## Use cases